underscoreio/underscoreio/src/html/_books/creative-scala.md

 ## Learning Outcomes

-In just a few hours, this course give you the basic mental model required to become competent with Scala,
+In just a few hours, this book gives you the basic mental model required to become competent with Scala,
 However, by the time you finish you won't finish knowing *everything* you need to be self-sufficient.